ginobilinie/mr2ct/README.md

 "Nie, Dong, et al. "Estimating CT Image from MRI Data Using 3D Fully Convolutional Networks."
 International Workshop on Large-Scale Annotation of Biomedical Data and Expert Label Synthesis.
 Springer International Publishing, 2016."

-Actually, I remove the DSN and ACM part, as it is a workshop paper and have paper limitation.
+Actually, I remove the DSN and ACM part, as it is a workshop paper and have page limitation.
 But the code/prototxt provided contains the DSN and ACM part.